 “Nadella has a lot of experience, but not as much as someone who typically runs a company of the size of Microsoft.
 He has spent most of his time in the enterprise space, so I think he would need a very strong lieutenant who gets the consumer market,” Moorhead told TOI.

 Vance appears to agree: “What Nadella is not is the radical agent of change or the inspirational visionary that some investors and outsiders have been hoping for.
-He seems likely to keep pushing on Microsoft’s data center-focused cloud journey and unlikely to take any drastic mea
+He seems likely to keep pushing on Microsoft’s data center-focused cloud journey and unlikely to take any drastic measures around consumer products.”

 If indeed Nadella is the chosen one, everybody would be keenly watching to see the steps he takes to get back the consumer mindshare that Microsoft has lost to Apple and Google.